Take One Gram of Neural Features, Get Enhanced Group Robustness: GramClust : A Clustering Approach for Robust Optimization

-Our method, \textsc{GramClust}, is made of two main steps.
-First, we discover pseudo-environments among the images of a given dataset.
-Second, we train a robust classifier that leverages the inferred pseudo-environments labels to reduce classification errors due to spurious environment correlations.
-Last, unlike previous approaches, we perform hyperparameters tuning of our method, without the need of any \emph{true} group labels on the validation set.
+Our method, \textsc{GramClust}, consists of two main steps.
+First, we discover pseudo-environments among the images of a given dataset (see \cref{subsec:partition}).
+Second, we train a robust classifier that leverages the inferred pseudo-environment labels to reduce classification errors due to spurious environment correlations (see \cref{sec:rob_train}).
+To discover environments, we train during a few iterations an exogenous “identification model”.
+Then, using this model, we compute for each image its Gram matrix representation from different layers and apply random projections to reduce dimension.
+The resulting concatenated features are then fed to an unsupervised clustering algorithm ($k$-means) to produce pseudo-environment labels.
+This allows us to define pseudo-groups as the intersection of pseudo-environments and classes.
+Last, we train the target classifier by minimizing the standard cross-entropy classification loss on the worst pseudo-group with GroupDRO~\citep{Sagawa2020Distributionally}.